Tan Howe Liang: Life after the Olympics

 Tan tried to run a restaurant business but was unsuccessful.
-He worked as a taxicab driver for a short stint, before becoming a weight-lifting coach in 1974.
+He worked as a taxicab driver for a short stint and in 1974 becoming a weightlifting coach.
 After his retirement from competition, Tan was hired as a gym supervisor by the Singapore Sports Council at the Kallang Family ClubFit in November 1982.

+Tan died on 3 December 2024, at the age of 91.